floragunncom/search-guard-docs/multitenancy.md

 **Choose the module version matching your Elasticsearch version, and download the jar with dependencies.**

-After that, restart all nodes for to activate the module.
+After that, restart all nodes to activate the module.

 If everything is installed correctly, you should see the following entries in the elasticsearch logs on startup: